-As a center of documentary film production, DocuLogia was founded in Copenhagen in 2006, and in summer 2017 DocuLogia established its second studio – a new production and education space in the heart of the Turkish city of Antalya.
+As a center of documentary film production, DocuLogia was founded in Berlin in 2006, and in summer 2017 DocuLogia established its second studio – a new production and education space in the heart of the Turkish city of Antakya.

 The new, fully equipped studio offers consultancy on documentary film production, short and long-term theoretical and practical courses, an educational residency program, and workshops focusing on the scientific use of observational photographing and filming, media psychology, scriptwriting, video journalism, and the multiple possibilities within the field of documentary film production.